-The Appalachian Police Academy, also known as "the academy," is an annual, 16-week training program held each summer on Appalachian's campus in which participants in the Appalachian Police Officer Development Program (APDP) have the opportunity to earn their credentials as certified North Carolina police officers.
+The Appalachian Police Academy, also known as "the Academy," is an annual, 16-week training programheld each summer on Appalachian's campus in which participants in the Appalachian Police Officer Development Program (APDP) have the opportunity to earn their credentials as certified North Carolina police officers.
 The Appalachian Police Academy is a state accredited academy, and covers all state-mandated training topics of Basic Law Enforcement Training (BLET).
 APDP participants attend the academy full time between the first and second year of the program and are paid for their time in training.
 After graduating from the academy, they may begin working with the Appalachian Police Department as sworn, part-time police officers for the second year of the program while they earn their degrees at Appalachian.

-K-9
+K-9 Program

-Appalachian Police's furriest officer stands about 2 feet tall, Officer Yaya - a 2-year-old Labrador retriever.
-Yaya is trained in explosive detection and tracking, and provides valuable assistance on campus and during special events.
-The Appalachian K-9 team may also be called out to assist the greater High-Country Community.
+Appalachian Police's furriest officers stand about 2 feet tall, Officer Yaya and Officer Mitzi - both Labrador retrievers.
+Yaya and Mitzi are trained in explosive detection and tracking, and provides valuable assistance on campus and during special events.
+The Appalachian K-9 teams may also be called out to assist the greater High-Country Community.